leelabsg/META_SAIGE/README.md

 - `groupfile`(optional) : path to the group file for gene-based analysis (Same format as SAIGE-GENE+)
 - `annotation`(optional) : functional annotation for the variants of interest. ex. c('lof', 'missense_lof')
 - `mafcutoff`(optional) : Maximum MAF for group-based analysis ex. c(0.01 0.001 0.0001)
+- `pval_cutoff`(optional) : P-value cutoff for SKAT-O. Default is 0.01
+- `GC_cutoff`(optional) : GC adjustment cutoff.
+Default is 0.05
+- `selected_genes`(optional) : Vector of gene names to analyze instead of all genes.
+This allows you to focus the analysis on specific genes of interest, which can significantly reduce computation time.
+Example: c("GCK", "APOE", "PCSK9")

 ## CLI Usage
 Meta-SAIGE can also be run using the command line interface.
 The following arguments are available for running Meta-SAIGE in the command line (example provided in `extdata/test_run_GC.sh`).